benetech/martus.martus-build/BuildFiles/Documents/README.txt

   translations

-H. Changes from version 2.7.2 to version 2.8
+J. Changes from version 2.7.2 to version 2.8

-This release is available in English and other languages as indicated on the http://www.martus.org software download page.
-Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

 - Added ability to create grid columns of different types (drop-down lists, checkboxes, dates, and date ranges)